 Without significant investigative powers, Congress could not effectively pursue its legislative functions.
 Decades before he became president, Woodrow Wilson wrote that "the only really self-governing people is that people which discusses and interrogates its administration."
 He concluded that Congress' "informing function should be preferred even to its legislative function."
 With the passage of time, the role of Congress has broadened from merely informing itself to informing the nation.
 In the 1920s a reluctant witness challenged the right of a Senate committee to force a private citizen to testify.
 In the landmark case McGrain v.
 Daugherty (1927), the Supreme Court firmly established a comprehensive reading of congressional investigative power, noting that a "legislative body cannot legislate in the absence of information," and that "some means of compulsion are essential to obtain what is needed."
 Approximately one-quarter of all Senate committee hearings relate to oversight of executive agency operations.
 In most instances, standing committees serve as the Senate's principal investigative arm, but the Senate has also entrusted this responsibility to special and select committees.

-Until the second half of the nineteenth century, Senate committees operated without either clerical or professional staff.
+Until the second half of the 19th century, Senate committees operated without either clerical or professional staff.
 In 1856, the Senate authorized clerical staff to assist committee chairmen and in 1884 provided clerical assistance to all other members who did not chair committees.
 Not until 1946 did the Senate significantly change committee operations by providing for hiring of professional staff.
 Previously, committees had to rely principally on executive branch agencies and outside interests for substantive policy information.
 Senate committee staffs grew rapidly over the next few decades, actually doubling during the 1970s.
 This increase occurred as a result of Senate Resolution 60, adopted in 1975.
 S. Res.
 60 authorized each senator who was not a committee chairman to hire a legislative assistant for each the three Class A and B committees to which that senator was assigned.
-Today, approximately one thousand professional and clerical staff members support the work of the Senate's committees.
+Today, approximately 1,000 professional and clerical staff members support the work of the Senate's committees.

 Senate Rule XXV establishes standing committees, determines their membership and fixes their jurisdictions.
 Setting jurisdictional boundaries among committees has always proved troublesome.
 While some jurisdictions apply to oversight of specific executive agencies or precisely defined functions, others are not so obviously described.
 As a result, a half-dozen or more committees may claim jurisdiction in such broad policy areas as the national economy or environmental protection.
 While Senate Rule XXV also provides for select, special, and joint committees, it does not spell out their responsibilities.
-These are detailed in the Senate resolutions that established -- or updated -- the authority of these special panels.
+These are detailed in the Senate resolutions that established—or updated—the authority of these special panels.

 Senate Standing Rule XXVI(2) requires each committee to adopt and publish its own procedural rules.
 These rules must be consistent with the Senate's Standing Rules regulating committee procedures.
 The provision for individual committee rules took effect in 1970.
 According to its sponsor, the provision's purpose was to give "notice to all the world as to our procedures and [to notify] any witness who is subpoenaed or otherwise called as to his rights."
 For a useful compilation of these rules, along with the appropriate Senate Standing Rules, see the biennially published Senate document Authority and Rules of Senate Committees.

 The indispensable role of committees in the legislative process places great power in the hands of their individual chairmen.
-Throughout the nineteenth century and into the first half of the twentieth, chairmen of major committees frequently used this power capriciously and arbitrarily to frustrate their opponents.
+Throughout the 19th century and into the first half of the 20th, chairmen of major committees frequently used this power capriciously and arbitrarily to frustrate their opponents.
 In 1946, and again in the 1970s, the Senate moved to democratize committee procedures.
 These reforms included, but were not limited to:

 1. Establishment of regular weekly, biweekly, or monthly meeting dates;